-Department of Epidemiology and Biostatistics

 Dr.P.H. with a concentration in Epidemiology

-Department of Health Policy and Management

-Dr.P.H. with a concentration in Health Policy and
+Dr.P.H. with a concentration in Health Policy and Management

-Management

 Overview

 The Doctor of Public Health degree provides a foundation of core and elective courses beyond the master's degree that will prepare the student for leadership in public health research and/or practice.
 This includes a dissertation that involves independent study under a faculty mentor.
 The specific program at Jackson State University focuses on eliminating disparities in health and healthcare.